-A philosophical razor is a type of heuristic (which we’ll look at in an upcoming post), or rule of thumb.
+A philosophical razor is a type of heuristic, or rule of thumb.
 It lets you shave away extraneous noise by eliminating unlikely solutions to logical problems.

 Occam’s razor, the original razor, is also known as the law of economy or law of parsimony.
 The principle states that “entities are not to be multiplied beyond necessity” (per Encyclopedia Brittanica), or in simpler terms, when faced with two competing explanations, the simpler is more likely to be correct.
 This concept was described by various scholars as far back as Aristotle in Ancient Greece, but in the early 1300s, William of Ockham “mentioned the principle so frequently and employed it so sharply that it was called ‘Occam’s razor'” (per Encyclopedia Britannica).
 Ockham himself never actually called it Occam’s razor, and I’m not sure why the Ockham/Occam spelling difference.

 Ockham was a strong believer in minimizing assumptions, since each time you assume, besides making an ass out of u and me, you introduce potential for error into the mix.
-His razoring was apparently quite focused on reducing error.i
+His razoring focused heavily on reducing error.

 Occam’s razor doesn’t always lead to the “correct” explanation.
 If nothing else, what appears to be the simplest explanation given current knowledge may look quite different when new knowledge becomes available.
 The Internet Encyclopedia of Philosophy suggests it’s kind of like if the car that you’re driving abruptly dies and the fuel gauge is on empty, the most likely explanation is the simplest one, that your car ran out of gas.
 There could be other explanations, but if you don’t consider the simple one first, you’ll probably waste a great deal more time faffing about than is necessary.